Before we get into the six ways to grow your self-esteem, let me ask you one seemingly random question.

-Only when you think highly of yourself can you expect others to do so.
+Only when you think highly of yourself can you expect others to do the same.

 You can’t be everything to everyone.

-If you constantly try to make others happy and forgo your own needs, you’ll feel like a puppet controlled and pulled in all directions.
+If you constantly try to make others happy at the expense of your own needs, you’ll feel like a puppet, controlled and pulled in all directions.

-You’ll be unhappy with yourself and become depressed.
-And your self-esteem plummets.
+You’ll be unhappy with yourself and become depressed, and your self-esteem will plummet.